HAWKZ4/Modern_UI_Design_Store/README.md

-# Ecommerce Design created with React responsive with animations
+# Ecommerce Home Page created with React responsive with animations